Djokovic in limbo as he fights deportation from Australia - WHIZ News

-After announcing on social media Tuesday that he had “exemption permission,” Djokovic landed in Melbourne late Wednesday thinking he had Victoria state approval that would shield him from the regulations requiring all players, fans and staff to be fully vaccinated to attend the Australian Open, which starts on Jan.
-17.

-That would have been OK to enter the tournament, but apparently not the country.
+Djokovic’s bid to get around the vaccine requirements so that he could play has caused an uproar and triggered allegations of special treatment in Australia, where people spent months in lockdown and endured harsh travel restrictions at the height of the pandemic.

-After a long-haul flight, Djokovic spent the night trying to convince the authorities he had all the necessary documentation, but the Australian Border Force issued a statement saying he failed to meet entry requirements.
+After his long-haul flight, Djokovic spent the night trying to convince authorities he had the necessary documentation, to no avail.

 “The rule is very clear,” Australian Prime Minister Scott Morrison said.
 “You need to have a medical exemption.
 He didn’t have a valid medical exemption.
 We make the call at the border, and that’s where it’s enforced.”

-Health Minister Greg Hunt said the visa cancellation followed a review of Djokovic’s medical exemption by border officials who looked “at the integrity and the evidence behind it.”
+Health Minister Greg Hunt said the athlete’s visa was canceled after border offficials reviewed Djokovic’s medical exemption and looked at “the integrity and the evidence behind it.”

-Djokovic was transferred Thursday morning to a secure hotel controlled by immigration officials that also houses asylum seekers and refugees.
+While Djokovic has spoken out against vaccines, he has steadfastly refused to say whether he has gotten any shots against the coronavirus, though it is widely presumed he would not have sought an exemption if he had been vaccinated.

+Federal Circuit Judge Anthony Kelly adjourned Djokovic’s case to Monday.
+A lawyer for the government agreed the nine-time Australian Open champion and winner of 20 major titles should not be deported before then.

-Serbian President Aleksandar Vucic said he had spoken to Djokovic and that his government is asking that, before Monday, the 20-time major champion be allowed to move to a house he has rented and “not to be in that infamous hotel.”
+Serbian President Aleksandar Vucic said that he had spoken to Djokovic and that his government asked that the athlete be allowed to move to a house he has rented and “not to be in that infamous hotel.”

 “I’m afraid that this overkill will continue,” Vucic said.
 “When you can’t beat someone, then you do such things.”

-The Sydney Morning Herald published letters sent in November from the Department of Health and the health minister to Tennis Australia which indicated that Djokovic didn’t meet the national standard — as defined by the Australian Technical Advisory Group on Immunisation — for quarantine-free entry.

-Asked about the confusion, Morrison said the onus was on the individual concerned to have correct documentation on arrival.
+Asked about the confusion in Djokovic’s case, Morrison said the onus is on the traveler to have the proper documentation on arrival.

-The prime minister rejected the suggestion that Djokovic was being singled out, but he acknowledged that other players may be in Australia on the same type of medical exemption.
+The prime minister rejected any suggestion that Djokovic was being singled out but acknowledged that other players may be in Australia on the same type of medical exemption.

 “One of the things the Border Force does is they act on intelligence to direct their attention to potential arrivals,” he said.
 “When you get people making public statements about what they say they have, and they’re going to do, they draw significant attention to themselves.”